 A lot of Android users are seen complaining about the lack of widgets in iOS.
 Apple hasn’t yet introduced any sort of Android or OS X Dashboard like widgets in iOS in its 6 iterations.
 The only widget-like interface it has in iOS 6 are the weather and stocks widgets in notification center along with Facebook and Twitter update buttons.
 However, as with all things jailbreak, this wish is also fulfilled thanks to a new tweak in Cydia called iWidgets.

-A number of third party widgets are also available such as HTC and Asus widgets which can be download from here.
-You would need to use something like iFile to install third party widget though.
+A number of third party widgets are also available such as those that look like the ones on HTC and Asus Android phones, which can be download from here.
+You would need to use something like iFile to install them though.
 You can also find instructions on developing new widgets, in case you’re interested.

 iWidget is available for free in Cydia under the ModMyi repository.
 You’ll need a jailbroken iPhone to be able to use Cydia and install this tweak.